-If you encounter errors or other issues with this file, please contact the KDE math team at: kdemath@education.ky.gov
+If you encounter errors or other issues with this file, please contact the Kentucky Department of Education (KDE) math team at:

-(Revised 2019)
+Revised 2019

 This Formative Assessment Lesson is designed to be part of an instructional unit.
 This task should be implemented approximately two-thirds of the way through the instructional unit.
 The results of this task should be used to inform the instruction that will take place for the remainder of your unit.